 Marketing restrictions followed by an assignment sales

-Your submission into the land-transfer agenda needs you to maintain caution to avoid legal issues and unnecessary interaction with lawyers.
+Your submission to the land transfer agenda requires you to maintain caution to avoid legal issues and unnecessary interaction with lawyers.
 This means that it is imperative to steer clear from flouting the no-marketing rules.

 A builder can cancel the buying contract, and confiscate the deposits if purchasers are culpable of breaching the legal agreement rules.

-How to find a buyer with the no-marketing policy?
+How to find a buyer with a no-marketing policy?

 Do not sweat on it!
-There are professional realtors for the property sale who boast a database of potential assignees.
+There are professional realtors for property sales who boast a database of potential assignees.
 Therefore, the easiest option to sell the assignment is to hire an expert realtor who knows the ins and outs of assignment sales.

 What goes behind the closing of an assignment?